As seen in:

 How to Describe Your Computer Skills on a Resume (Sample)

-It's tempting to put every computer skill under the sun on your data entry resume.
+It's tempting to put every it skill under the sun on your data entry resume.

 Don't give in to the dark side of the typing force.